 New Zealand’s aid to Afghanistan is based in the Bamyan province and focuses on rural economic development, social development, community safety and justice.

-New Zealand’s aid to Afghanistan is focused on Bamyan province in three priority areas: rural economic development (including agriculture, renewable energy and tourism development); the delivery of education and health services; and improved community safety and access to justice.
+New Zealand’s aid to Afghanistan has focused on Bamyan province in three priority areas: improved economic well-being (including agriculture and renewable energy); the delivery of education and health services; and improved community safety and justice.